 The toasty brown butter flavors, the aromatic sage, the crisp apple, and the nutty walnuts are all just so perfect for fall.
 It's got a similar flavor profile to my apple, walnut, and gorgonzola ravioli but is much, much faster to make.

 Here's what you'll need to make this apple sage brown butter pasta!
+See recipe card (at the end of the post) for quantities.

 - Butter - Unsalted preferred.
 If you only have salted butter, just hold back on adding salt to the recipe until you can taste it.
 I walk you through browning the butter in the recipe itself, but if you want to make the brown butter in advance, check out my post on how to make brown butter.